Luke George: Bradford Bulls

 George missed the pre-season games against Hull FC, Dewsbury Rams and Castleford Tigers due to injury.

 He missed Round 1 due to injury.
 He featured in Round 2 (Wakefield Trinity Wildcats) to Round 3 (London Broncos).
 George was injured for Round 4.
 He featured in Round 5 (Huddersfield Giants).
 Luke was injured for Round 6–7.
 Luke featured in Round 12 (St. Helens) to Round 13 (Huddersfield Giants) then in Round 15 (Wakefield Trinity Wildcats) to Round 17 (Hull Kingston Rovers).
 Luke featured in Round 21 (Huddersfield Giants) then in Round 25 (Castleford Tigers).
 George played in Round 5 (Catalans Dragons) to the Quarter Final (Warrington Wolves) of the Challenge Cup.
 He scored against Wakefield Trinity Wildcats (1 try), Warrington Wolves (1 try) and Huddersfield Giants (2 tries).

 Genealogical Information

 Luke George is the son of the rugby league footballer Wilf George, and the younger brother of the rugby league footballer Marcus George.
+He is of Trinidadian descent through his father.